 Excretory System Definition

-Functions of the Excretory System
+Excretory System Overview

 The excretory system functions as the bulwark and balance to the digestive system.
 While we consume food and drink to nourish the body and provide energy, the excretory system ensures that homeostasis is maintained, irrespective of changes to the nutritive value of food.

 It regulates the fluid balance of the body, maintaining adequate salt and water levels.
 When there is excess water, it is removed through the production of hypotonic urine.
-When we consume salty food, or lose water through perspiration, the concentration of urine is increased, to preserve the osmolarity of body fluids.
+When we consume salty food or lose water through perspiration, the concentration of urine is increased to preserve the osmolarity of body fluids.